AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Only advances the simulation one generation when the spacebar has been pressed to start it
+Only advances the simulation to the next generation when the user has pressed spacebar to start it

 stepGameOfLife()